antonioortegajr/create-price-range-of-saved-links/readme.md

 IDX Broker API documentation located at: http://middleware.idxbroker.com/docs/api/1.1/clients.php

-This script is few simple files.
-One does a GET API (version 1.1 ONLY) call to collect the saved links.

 This script is two simple files.
 One does a GET API (version 1.1.1 ONLY) call to collect the saved links.

 This is get-saved-links.php and will use one API call on each load.